-Quizzes: There will be 12 day lab experiments preformed in this course.
-For each lab you will be expected to have read the manual for the day's experiment to prepare before you come to class.
+Quizzes: There will be about 11 lab experiments preformed in this course.
+For each lab you will be expected to have read the write up for the day's experiment to prepare before you attend to class session.
 There will be a short quiz at the beginning of each class (except for the first day).
-Questions on the quizzes will be taken directly out of the lab notebook objective, introduction and procedure text, so please read through the labs carefully before class.
+Questions on the quizzes will be taken directly out of the lab write up objective, introduction and procedure text, so please read through the labs carefully before class.
 If you are late to class, you will not be given extra time to work on the quiz.

 Labs and Assignments: After the introduction and quiz, you will perform the lab experiment and record your data.
 In most cases you will work with a partner or in a small group, but each student must record their own data sheet.
-Before you leave, you must have your data sheet initialed by me.
+You must have your data sheet initialed by me before you leave.
 You will be assigned either a worksheet or a formal lab report to complete for each lab.
-You will be assigned 7 worksheets, one formal lab report and two double formal lab reports.
+You will be assigned ~8 worksheets, one formal lab report, and one double formal lab report.